 Transfers out of New Prairie High School (to another high school):

-- A. Students should inform the counselor of their intent to transfer. - B. Students and parents will complete transfer papers with the Registrar.
+- A. Student or parent should inform the counselor of their intent to transfer. - B. Students and parents will complete transfer papers with the registrar.

 Withdrawals from New Prairie High School: